 - Graduate, Gerry Spence’s Trial Lawyer’s College

-- Graduate, National Criminal Defense College
+- Graduate, National Criminal Defense College at Mercer Law School

 - Graduate, Criminal Defense Attorneys of Michigan Trial College